magarveylab/bloom-publication/README.md

 ### Inference-Only Installation
 1. Install the package via pip Symlinks:
-    - Create and activate the Conda environment, then install the package in editable mode:
+    - Create and activate the Conda environment, then install the package in editable mode. **Note** env is currently only compatible with cuda:11 for embedding calculation.
 ```
-    conda env create -f bloom-environment.yml
+    conda env create -f envs/bloom.yml
-    conda activate bloom2
+    conda activate bloom
     pip install -e .
 ```
 2. Prep Bloom-DOS library for molecular substructure matching.